Katrin0522/SPT_SatisfyingOverlay/README.md

 ## 🧽 Credits

-Made by Katrin0522 aka Kat
+Made by Katrin0522 aka Kat.
 Idea sparked by pure overstimulation and a love for oddly satisfying TikToks.